 Consistent great sex is the result of the bond you build with your partner.
 Feeling safe and secure allows emotional walls to come tumbling down – giving you the freedom to express your authentic eroticism.
 This is when the most euphoric sex can be experienced.

 My Accessing Intimacy coaching sessions provides step-by-step guidance to help clients and their partners put these techniques into practice.

 Where I Am Now

 Life is pretty good.
-My wife and I have been married for 31 years now.
+My wife and I have been married for 35 years now.
 Thankfully, I defied those less than 10% odds of having a child.
-Our 20-year-old son is attending college.
+Our 24-year-old son is finding his way in the world.
 And we couldn’t be prouder of him.
 Cheryl and I enjoy traveling, dining out, and lounging around our cozy home in Atlanta.
 I truly couldn’t ask for a better life.

 Now I Extend Myself To You

 Thirty-eight years ago I had to explore the world of intimacy and disability alone.
 But it doesn’t have to be that way for you.
 I’ve already put in all the hard work so you don’t have to.
 Take advantage of my more than 30 years of knowledge and expertise while you can.

 If you are ready to discover deep intimacy and satisfying sex, I’m here to help.